yagneswari-g/task4/README.md

 The objective of this task is to apply aggregate functions and grouping techniques in SQL to summarize and analyze tabular data.

 ##  Tools Used
-- MySQL Workbench *(or)* DB Browser for SQLite
+- MySQL Workbench
-- Sample database (Employees, Sales, or custom created tables)
+- Sample database (Employees tables)

 ## Key Concepts
 - Aggregate Functions: `COUNT()`, `SUM()`, `AVG()`, `MIN()`, `MAX()`, `ROUND()`